MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. On the **Keep your account secure** page, ensure that the verification was successful and click **Next**.

 1. On the **Keep your account secure** page, click **Done**.

-1. When prompted, change your password.
-Make sure to record the new password.

 1. Verify that you successfully signed in to the Azure portal.